 It’s important to note that, unlike other automation tools, Make only works with real data when testing scenarios.
 In other words, when you use “Run once,” the scenario will run live, and changes will be made to your apps accordingly in real life.

 Also, your apps must be set up in a way that allows you to test the scenario from start to finish.
-For instance, a scenario below will not run to the last module if the filter conditions are not satisfied.
+A scenario below will not run to the last module if the filter conditions are not satisfied.

 I struggled when testing my scenarios, as I had to navigate different apps and records to ensure everything was set up correctly.
 This can become seriously problematic if you have a complex scenario with many apps and lots of data generated.
 I wish Make allowed for auto-generated dummy data and a sandbox mode so everything could be tested without leaving the Make interface, similar to how Zapier works.